skip to Main Content

 • Promote, market, and advocate for youth sports mental health and wellness programs

-In 2023 the Alliance will keep the conversation around youth sports and mental health active throughout the year with #SportsMentalHealthMonday social media posts.
-Each post will feature content centered around a specific topic related to youth sports and mental health.
-You will hear insight and expertise from stakeholders in and around youth sports in Virginia.
+In 2024 the Alliance will continue the conversation around youth sports and mental health throughout the year with Sports & Mental Health conversations, #SportsMentalHealthMonday social media posts, and further events and workshops aimed at providing support to youth athletes and their families, coaches, officials, and additional stakeholders.
+Through all of these platforms you will hear insight and expertise from stakeholders in and around youth sports in Virginia.

-#SportsMentalHealthMonday posts can be found weekly on the Hall of Fame’s Facebook, Instagram, and LinkedIn pages.
+#SportsMentalHealthMonday and the Sports & Mental Health conversations can be found on the Hall of Fame’s Facebook, Instagram, Twitter, LinkedIn and YouTube pages.
 Join us as we help to create a positive and healthy atmosphere throughout youth sports in Virginia.

 Media Coverage – WAVY TV